 I must have been around 13 or 14 years old when I (out of the blue) made this drawing.
 This was such a rare occasion that I have always kept it and later one framed it in this frame.
 (17×11 cm)

-If I remember correctly we had once a month after worktime the change to design and paint our own designs on whatever we wanted as long as it did not resemble any original design of the factory!
-This was always great fun to do with all the other jong colleges!
-Below: a fantasy SF creation I made during one of these free sessions.
+If I remember correctly we had once a month after worktime the chance to design and paint our own designs on whatever we wanted as long as it did not resemble any original design of the factory!
+This was always great fun to do with all the other jong colleagues!
+Below: is a fantasy SF creation I made during one of these free sessions.

-Below: and another one I made of our old dog an English born English setter that was originally named (believe it or not) Lord Gedogan the third!
-We just cold him “Ducky”! 🙂
+Below: and another one that I made of our old dog an English-born English setter that was originally named (believe it or not) Lord Cedogan the third!
+We just called him “Ducky”! 😊

 Below: Shikishi with a pine painting and (the story of my life) this is the first and only one I ever made!